How to Make Money on Pinterest Without a Blog

 Also, your pins on Pinterest hang around forever.

-You don’t need a blog or website to make money on Pinterest.
+But you don’t need a blog or website to make money on Pinterest.
 Anyone can create a Pinterest account and starting pinning affiliate links.

 That said, you can supercharge your affiliate earnings by setting up a basic website, because it allows you to join even more affiliate programs and create effective content – learn how in my tutorial.